simongonzalezdc/Farm-to-Stars/Docs/HOMESTEAD_WAVE_DELTA_TASKS.md

 Wave Delta is the final sprint cluster before Homestead playtests.
 The bundles below are structured so crews can run in parallel once Wave Gamma sign-off is complete.
 Each bundle lists its Definition of Ready, parallel task cards, integration hand-offs, and recommended sync cadences.

+> **Status Update:** Delta-Bash, Delta-Perf, Delta-Play, and Delta-Bridge have all shipped their deliverables.
+Export samples are archived with Township leads, and the guarded HUD control can be enabled per-session with `?feature.exportTownship=true`.

 ## Parallel Lanes Overview

 | Lane | Focus | Dependencies Cleared | Primary Outputs |